netplux/dancebtc/README.md

 2. use `python3 Main.py --help` to see all the commands that work and then the others that dont work

-2 . `python3 Main.py -t 2 `.This will run actually... u know what, just type the fucking help command in the console and figure it out once you fork it
+2 . `python3 Main.py -t 2 `.
+This will run- ...  actually... u know what, just type the fucking help command in the console and figure it out once you fork it

  # Note
  This project is still under development because i am on soooooo much fuckinggngngnn medication